azsk/AzTS-docs/07-On demand scan as an API/README.md

 6. Enable the check box **Authorized scopes**.
 7. Add application.
 8. Copy scope from 'Scopes'.

-> In order to generate the token for APIs, you have to get access for the client application from WebAPI owner.
-> 1. Send the client id to WebAPI owner to request access for client application.
-> 2. WebAPI owner will grant the access and share the scope.
-> 3. Use WebAPI scope while generating the access token.

 **Command to generate the token:**
 ``` PowerShell